facebookresearch/hydra/website/docs/experimental/callbacks.md

     def on_multirun_end(self, config: DictConfig, **kwargs: Any) -> None:
         """
-        Called in MULTIRUN mode after all job end.
+        Called in MULTIRUN mode after all jobs end.
         """
         ...